 2-4 MINOR THIRDS AND 3-4 WHOLETONES IN THE NECK REGION

 These “bizarre” extensions are used quite rarely and almost exclusively in the Neck Region.
 They are both basically the same extension, in the sense that both are achieved by the wholetone stretch between the third and fourth fingers.
-Theoretically we might think that the 2-4 minor third could also be done with a wholetone between the second and third fingers but this is not a practical possibility.
+Theoretically, we might think that the 2-4 minor third could also be done with a wholetone stretch between the second and third fingers but this is not a practical possibility.
 The wholetone extension between the second and third fingers is much more difficult (less ergonomic) than the 3-4 tone and requires the turning of the hand into a very pronounced “Violin Position” (see Different Extended Hand Postures).
-For this reason most cellists almost never use the 2-3 tone in the Neck Region.
+For this reason, most cellists almost never use the 2-3 tone in the Neck Region.

 Even though these extensions (the 3-4 tone and its corresponding 2-4 minor third) are not very common, they are nevertheless very useful, and absolutely necessary in certain fingering circumstances.
 Sometimes no other good fingering options exist, and at other times we will choose them deliberately, especially in legato passages in which we very much want to stay on the same string or avoid an ugly slurred glissando shift.
 The following excerpts, all taken from the Bach Cello Suites, illustrate some of these situations:

 It is surprising how little tension this extension creates in the hand.
 This lack of tension does however have its drawback: while the hand as a whole remains relaxed, all the strain and effort is carried by the fourth finger, completely alone and unsupported.
 That little “pinky” (fourth finger) is our weakest finger, so we have to be very careful not to abuse and overexploit the ease with which it can be stretched out to a wholetone distance from the third finger.